TeamMaestro/cocoaheads-kalamazoo-2013/CoreDataPresentationOutline.md

 1. What Is Core Data?
    - From Apple: "...provides generalized and automated solutions to common tasks associated with object life-cycle and object graph managment, including persistence"
+   - Define what an object graph is:
+	 - Pictures: show a object graph, and a data entity diagram
    - Some Features
 	   - Undo/Redo support for your objects
 	   - Automatically maintains relationships between objects